In truth, it's not the sleeping position that introduces lower back pain–– it's the posture.

-2. Side Sleepers-If you sleep on the side, you need to keep your spine straighten and aligned with your hip.
-Your shoulder and your hips are the pillars to your body weight.
+If you sleep on the side, you need to keep your spine straight and aligned with your hip.
+Your shoulder and your hips are the pillars of your body weight.
 They serve as the two ends of a rope bridge, if either one is crooked, the center of the bridge will sag and experience all the pressure and weight, that's your lower back.
 You need to make sure both your shoulder, and hip are upright, so your body weight is evenly distributed without concentration near the lower back.

 If you sleep on your stomach, your spine is probably being forced to straighten unnaturally against its curve, causing pressure from your shoulders to your lower back.